Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State Performance Insights

-- The Seminoles outscore opponents by 13.1 points per game (scoring 80.1 points per game to rank 10th in college basketball while giving up 67 per contest to rank 247th in college basketball) and have a +420 scoring differential overall.
+- The Seminoles average 80.1 points per game (10th in college basketball) while giving up 67.0 per outing (246th in college basketball).
+They have a +420 scoring differential overall and outscore opponents by 13.1 points per game.

-- Florida State's offense has been worse in ACC action this season, scoring 76.2 points per contest, compared to its overall average of 80.1 PPG.
+- In conference games, Florida State scores fewer points per contest (76.2) than its season average (80.1).

-- When playing at home, the Seminoles are posting 11.5 more points per game (86.3) than they are when playing on the road (74.8).
+- The Seminoles are scoring 86.3 points per game this season when playing at home, which is 11.5 more points than they're averaging on the road (74.8).

-- Florida State gives up 60.2 points per game in home games this season, compared to 73.3 in road games.

-- The Seminoles' offense has been much worse over their last 10 games, scoring 67.5 points a contest compared to the 80.1 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.